 Using the Archives

-The Archives’ contact information is below.
-Please make an appointment if you wish to consult materials in the Rinzler Archives, as we do not have the resources to handle walk-ins.
+As a public resource, we invite researchers and artists to use our materials.
+Please make an appointment if you wish to consult materials in the Rinzler Archives.
 Let us know what materials and subjects you are interested in so we can determine if they are available, as some materials are stored offsite.
-The more information you can provide in advance, the better we can assist you.